-You will learn to teach an empowering style of yoga that harnesses the combined effect of the breath and gravity, which is perfectly attuned to postnatal restoration.
-This work has been influenced by Vanda Scaravelli, B. K. S. Iyengar, John Stirk, and the many years teaching experience of the course directors Lolly Stirk (35 years) and Annabel Hargrave (18 years).
+You’ll learn to teach an empowering style of yoga that harnesses the combined effect of the breath and gravity, which is perfectly attuned to postnatal restoration.
+This work has been influenced by Vanda Scaravelli, B. K. S. Lyengar, John Stirk and the many years teaching experience of the course directors Lolly Stirk (37 years) and Annabel Hargrave (20 years).

 Our syllabus offers comprehensive training in this valuable work.
-As a committed student you will learn all you need to become a professional Postnatal YogaBirth Teacher and how to teach women safely and effectively at this particular stage in their lives.
+As a committed student, you’ll learn all you need to become a professional Postnatal YogaBirth Teacher and how to teach women safely and effectively at this particular stage in their lives.

-The course is delivered using a combination lectures and workshops, observation of classes and assignments in the form of questions.
-The lectures and workshops are given by experts with many years experience in their individual fields.
+The course is delivered using a combination of talks and workshops, observation of classes and assignments in the form of questions.
+The lectures and workshops will be given by Lolly and Annabel drawing from their many years of dedicated study and working with postnatal women and their babies.
 In the class observations you will witness how YogaBirth teachers integrate the profound benefits of yoga with an evidence-based approach to parent education.

 Who can apply?

-This course is open to teachers who have completed the YogaBirth Foundation Course as well as other qualified yoga teachers wishing to specialize in teaching postnatal yoga.
+- This course is open to teachers who have completed the YogaBirth Foundation Course as well as other qualified yoga teachers wishing to specialise in teaching postnatal yoga.

 Where is the course held and how is it run?

-- The course will be held over 2 consecutive days in central London and full attendance is mandatory
+- The course will be held over 2 consecutive days and full attendance is mandatory.

 - Students will be asked to observe and keep a diary of a minimum of 4 postnatal classes with listed YogaBirth teachers

-- After the two day course questions taken from the lectures and workshops will be sent by email.
+- After the 2 day course, questions taken from the lectures and workshops will be sent by email.
 These will be in the form of one word, one sentence and small paragraph answers.
 A deadline date will be given for the questions to be answered and returned.

-You will be awarded a YogaBirth Postnatal Teacher Certificate.
-This entitles you to become a Postnatal member of YogaBirth which enables you to attend our CPD study days and weekends, join our special insurance package and have a Postnatal listing on the YogaBirth website.
+- On successful completion of the course which includes Written assignments (within time frame given) and Observations (within time frame given), you’ll be awarded a YogaBirth Postnatal Teacher Certificate.
+This entitles you to become a Postnatal member of YogaBirth which enables you to attend our CPD study days and weekends, and have a Postnatal listing on the YogaBirth website.